MuyaoLi-jimo/MuyaoLi-jimo.github.io/_pages/about.md

 > The biggest lesson... is that general methods that leverage computation are ultimately the most effective, and by a large margin.

 This insight continues to shape my perspective.
-While end-to-end training remains a viable path, I believe leveraging foundation models as flexible substrates — and teaching them to interact, remember, and reason — may be a more pragmatic route toward building truly autonomous systems.
+While training from scratch remains a viable path, I believe leveraging foundation models as flexible substrates — and teaching them to interact, remember, and reason — may be a more pragmatic route toward building truly autonomous systems.

 # 🔥 News